 - The national February ACT exam scores are the last results accepted for scholarship

-- For University Honors Scholarships, applicants must have an early admission standing and submit an essay prior to the December 1 deadline for interview consideration.
+- For University Honors Scholarships, applicants must have an early admission standing and submit an essay prior to the deadline on noon on November 30 for interview consideration.
 An applicant who is chosen for interview and selected to participate in University Honors will receive a qualifying academic scholarship award bundled with a University Honors Stipend ranging from $2,000 to $6000 annually.

 After you’ve applied